Skilyr Hicks

 Skilyr Leigh Hicks (1998 – December 6, 2021) was an American singer-songwriter.
-She appeared on America's Got Talent season 8 in 2013, after which she released her debut album Brand New Day.
-She died on December 6, 2021 at the age of 23.
+She appeared on America's Got Talent season 8 in 2013, after which she released her debut studio album Brand New Day.
+She died on December 6, 2021, at the age of 23.

 Career

 Hicks learned to play the guitar in 2011.
 By her appearance on America's Got Talent at age 14 in 2013, she had written 20 original songs and performed in more than 100 shows.
 On American's Got Talent, she sang "Brand New Day", an original song she had written for her late father.
 The clip of her singing went viral.
 She was eliminated in the second round of eliminations.
 After the show, she released her nine-track album Brand New Day.
 Later that year, she appeared on the album The 12 Bands of Christmas: Vol. 10, singing "Snowflakes in the South".

 On her YouTube channel, Hicks released covers of Christina Aguilera's version of the song "Say Something" and Bob Dylan's "Make You Feel My Love".